Dei Sechen

-Dei Sechen (特薛禪 (Tè Xuēchán)) was the chief of Mongol Khonggirat tribe's Bosqur clan (孛思忽兒 (Bèisīhūer)) in 12th–13th centuries.
+Dei Sechen (特薛禪 (Tè Xuēchán)) was the chief of Mongol Khongirat tribe's Bosqur clan (孛思忽兒 (Bèisīhūer)) in 12th–13th centuries.
 His daughter Börte was the first and principal wife of Genghis Khan.

 According to The Secret History of the Mongols Temujin was betrothed to Börte when he was 9 years old by Yesugei and Dei, when Yesugei was looking for a bride for his son.
 Yesugei put his son in care of Dei Sechen and returned to his tribe, only to be poisoned on the road during a lunch by Tatars.
 However, according to Rashid al-Din, Dei Sechen wasn't happy with betrothal, it was his son Anchen (按陳) who facilitated the process.
 Japanese researcher Mako Fujii argued that Dei Sechen was involved in Yesugei's death.

 Later, when Temujin grew up, he still married his betrothed Börte.
 Part of her dowry was a luxurious black marten, which Temujin later presented to Toghrul, thus enlisting the support of the Keraites.